jglanz/AMD_OC_Ryzen/README.md

 The other two NVMe files listed as GPP0-ANS3 and GPP2-ANS3 are described below in section A5.

 The SSDT-X570-TB3-basic.aml file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
-While TB3 is working, it is still incomplete: the TB deice must be connected before boot and there is no hot-plug capability.
+While TB3 is working, it is still incomplete: the TB device must be connected before boot and there is no hot-plug capability.
 Check the discusson sites listed below for current updates.
-Hopefully, the only update required to make TB3 fully functional will be an more complete SSDT-TB file than the one presently being used.
+Hopefully, the only update required to make TB3 fully functional will be a more complete SSDT-TB file replacing the one presently being used.

 #### 2 Kexts